Real-World Tips for Anti-Bullying

 By Bruce Van Stone

 Bullying, despite the greater awareness, has not really increased or decreased in this generation, but has simply changed.
-Twenty years ago, bullying was perhaps more physical and confrontational in nature, while being more hidden and impersonal in today’s world.
-Of course, a lot of the changes have been as a direct result of the Internet where bullying in some cases can be more anonymous, and less risky for the perpetrator.
+Twenty years ago, bullying was perhaps more physical and confrontational in nature, while in today’s world it is more hidden and impersonal.
+Of course, a lot of the changes have been as a direct result of the internet where bullying in some cases can be more anonymous and less risky for the perpetrator.

-As part of such a change, school programs like Beyond the Hurt (BTH) at George Street Middle School in Fredericton, New Brunswick, have come to the forefront of the anti-bullying movement.
+As part of such a change, school programs like Beyond the Hurt (BTH) at George Street Middle School in Fredericton, NB, where I teach, have come to the forefront of the anti-bullying movement.
 This is in response to the need for student voices to be heard along with the realization that students, in most cases of bullying, can be empowered to create positive and viable solutions for themselves and their peers.

 Once trained in the BTH principles, students can go on to present what they know to other students, educators, parents and other community members, with the idea that in doing so, all stakeholders will be active in the problem-solving.
-Last year, for instance, teachers at George Street were involved in a presentation by the BTH group that made them more aware of where bullying is most likely to occur in the school, as well as being given tips that students felt would make their peers feel more comfortable in approaching teachers with bullying issues.
+Last year, for instance, teachers at George Street were involved in a presentation by the BTH group that made them more aware of where bullying is most likely to occur in the school.
+They were also given tips that students felt would make their peers feel more comfortable in approaching teachers with bullying issues.

 In the three years that I have been running the BTH program at George Street, student morale and attitudes towards bullying have changed dramatically.
 For example, a recent survey called “Tell Them From Me” conducted by The Learning Bar—a survey evaluation system designed specifically to address the needs of schools—revealed that our school was well below the national average in terms of the prevalence of bullying.
-We were also significantly above the national average in terms of how safe students feel in terms of attending our school.
+We were also significantly above the national average in regards to how safe students feel attending our school.

-Below, I’d like to share some of my tips on addressing bullying in the schools and some accompanying anecdotes on their efficacy.
+Below, I’d like to share some of my tips on addressing bullying in schools and some accompanying anecdotes on their efficacy.

-Once school starts, have an open and frank talk with your students about what bullying is and is not and make them aware that you have no tolerance for it.
-Ensure that students are aware that they have the power to help stop bullying and that it is not simply up to the teaching staff.
+Once school starts, have an open and frank talk with your students about what bullying is and is not, and make them aware that you have no tolerance for it.
+Ensure that students are aware they have the power to help stop bullying and that it is not simply up to the teaching staff.

-Identify At-risk Students
+2. Identify At-Risk Students

 Work with your colleagues to identify at risk-students.
 Here is an example of how this proactive step has helped a former student at my school:

-Assess Student Understanding of Bullying
+3. Assess Student Understanding of Bullying

 After the first few weeks of a new school year, have your students complete a simple survey about bullying.
 Examples of questions I use are:

-“Have you been bullied in any way since you started the year, and if so, please describe the situation/situations?”
+- Have you been bullied in any way since you started the year, and if so, please describe the situation/situations?

-“Where are some of the areas in the school that you see the most bullying?”
+- Where are some of the areas in the school that you see the most bullying?

-“How can you report bullying at our school?”
+- How can you report bullying at our school?

-Get Students Involved
+4. Get Students Involved

 If your school has a student anti-bullying program, allow members to make formal presentations to their peers.

-Below, Lauren Chartrand, a former George Street Beyond the Hurt member in grade 8 comments:
+Below, Lauren Chartrand, a former George Street Beyond the Hurt member in Grade 8 comments:

 Often when teachers are in front of a class, students take in and process the information given as more of a lecture, which is the teacher’s job, but isn’t something that grabs the attention of kids.
 When students take the lead in doing these presentations it seems to intrigue their peers, and when doing so, it’s important to inform them that you are not there to lecture but to simply enlighten them on the topic of bullying.
 By doing so, not only do youth teach other youth, but they teach themselves along the way.

-Have Class Discussions
+5. Have Class Discussions

-Hold informal, but regular class meetings (about once a month) so that students can discuss any bullying occurring in or outside of the classroom.
-I generally lead the first few of these meetings, but then I allow students to talk to each other without me being present to give them the extra comfort of opening up.
+Hold informal, but regular, class meetings (about once a month) so that students can discuss any bullying occurring in or outside of the classroom.
+I generally lead the first few of these meetings, but then allow students to talk to each other without me being present to give them the extra comfort of opening up.

-Below, Brooke Duffie, a former George Street Beyond the Hurt member in grade 8 comments:
+Below, Brooke Duffie, a former George Street Beyond the Hurt member in Grade 8 comments:

 An idea could be maybe teachers could leave the room for a short period of time in a class every once in a while so students can have a chance to talk about past experiences or issues that they see going on and how often it occurs.
 In my opinion, this would be an effective way to get students to discuss bullying situations in a classroom together without feeling like they could potentially get in trouble with a teacher.

 Get parents involved early in the year.
 If a student is being bullied or is exhibiting bullying behaviour, bring in the parent along with the child for a conference to try to work on positive and helpful solutions.

-Employ Covert Tactics
+7. Employ Covert Tactics

 To get as authentic a picture as you possibly can concerning your class(es), drop by unexpectedly to observe them in less structured places (cafeteria, gym, hallways, etc.).

-File a Complaint
+9. File a Complaint

 Below, Megan Stone, a George Street Beyond the Hurt member comments:

-“In George Street Middle School we have bullying report forms.
+In George Street Middle School we have bullying report forms.
 If a student in the school has been bullied or has witnessed bullying, they fill out the report form and put it in one of the many report form boxes located around the school.
 When the school day is over a staff member collects all the forms and deals with the situation immediately.
-It would be effective in other schools because it is a confidential way to report bullying and you can get all the facts of the problem down on paper.”
+It would be effective in other schools because it is a confidential way to report bullying and you can get all the facts of the problem down on paper.

-Get to know the Grounds
+10. Get to Know the Grounds

-Go on a school walking tour with your students and ask them to show you the places are where bullying is most likely to occur.
+Go on a school walking tour with your students and ask them to show you the places where bullying is most likely to occur.

-Find the Blind Spots
+11. Find the Blind Spots

-Open Office Hours
+12. Open Office Hours

 Often, students approach teachers at the busiest times (when they are about to start or dismiss a class).
-Tell your students that if they observe bullying behavior or are victimized, that they can also write you a short note and put it on your desk for you to read at an appropriate time.
+Tell your students that if they observe bullying behaviour or are victimized, they can also write you a short note and put it on your desk for you to read at an appropriate time.

-Below, Abby McAllister, a former George Street Beyond the Hurt member in grade 8 says:
+Below, Abby McAllister, a former George Street Beyond the Hurt member in Grade 8 says:

-“In my experience, having a teacher act quickly and with knowledge to a bullying incident is key.
+In my experience, having a teacher act quickly and with knowledge to a bullying incident is key.
 It takes courage for some students to approach a teacher and discuss bullying issues, and the student always expects the teacher to act and respond immediately.
 If the teacher doesn’t know how to react properly to an incident, then the student will most likely feel let down.
 I know that’s the case for me usually.
 I also know that when I report a bullying incident I want to know how the school dealt with the issue so that I know it has been resolved.

 Just recently, there was a situation where I was faced with information a student told me that could have been life threatening.
 I didn’t know how to handle the situation so I contacted one of my teachers and waited for a reply.
 Soon enough I received a phone call from him telling me what to do.
 He told me how to handle the situation and he informed me on how he was going to deal with it.
 Later that day, he even thanked me for telling him about what happened.
 Before I told him about it, I wasn’t sure if I should have.
 But with the way he acted once I’d told him, it never made me regret it at all.

 I strongly believe workshops or courses on bullying should be mandatory for teachers.
-Not only does the student who reports the incident have a lot of responsibilities, but so do the teachers.”
+Not only does the student who reports the incident have a lot of responsibilities, but so do the teachers.